-If you are interested in buying a boat and setting sail on the open water, you have a lot of costs to consider.
-While the cost varies significantly depending on the type of boat you want, the average cost of a new boat can be anywhere from $40,000 to $75,000.
-The average cost of a used boat is between $10,000 and $20,000.
-However, there is more to the cost of a boat than the initial price tag.
+If you love cruising the open waters, fishing or just docking-and-dining, buying a boat may seem like a great idea.
+While costs vary significantly depending on the type of boat you want, you can expect to pay anywhere from $15,000 to $75,000 for the average new vessel, and upwards of $100,000 for a more luxurious model.
+Although taking out a boat loan can make it easier for you to finance your purchase, there is more to the cost of owning a boat than the initial price tag.
 You also have to consider the maintenance costs, boat insurance, fuel costs and potential taxes.

 The best boat for you will depend on how you intend to use it, the area where you intend to go boating and your budget.
 For example, if you want something you can use for water sports, a speed boat would be a good choice; but if you’re looking for something to take out into the ocean and go fishing, a fishing boat or cabin cruiser could be your best bet.

 Yearly boat maintenance typically costs about 10 percent of the cost of the boat, though that can vary depending on the type of boat and how often you do maintenance.
 Average boat insurance rates are around 1.5 percent of the boat’s insured value, but exact rates depend on the insurance company and the area you live in.
 You should also consider the cost of getting a trailer, safety items, winter storage and other miscellaneous costs.

 For reference, here’s a breakdown of the average cost of a new boat by type, to help you crunch the numbers.

 Financing a boat